Skip to main content

 A watering hole attack targets a website frequently visited by users to perform data-sensitive tasks.
 Generally, these types of attackers target public websites from a particular industry, organization, or group of people.
 Attackers will use these websites to deliver malware to site visitors, usually by redirecting users from the legitimate site to a spoofed one.

-Examples of recent software supply chain attacks
+Examples of software supply chain attacks

 Help Net Security found that software supply chain attacks jumped over 300% in 2021.
 Because software supply chain attacks can affect several businesses and customers at once, they often make headlines and become somewhat infamous.